mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 ## Protobuf

-As most of the gRPC services, Temporal service client in Java uses [protobuf](https://developers.google.com/protocol-buffers/) (protocol buffers) to describe RPC actions and messages.
+Like most of the gRPC services, Temporal service client in Java uses [protobuf](https://developers.google.com/protocol-buffers/) (protocol buffers) to describe RPC actions and messages.
 The source code is stored under the path: